bengood362/csci4140-asg1/README.md

 # csci4140-asg1
+This is a online photo album service that allow you to upload public or private images.
+This service is written by native python & python cgi & html, without javascript.
 ## Live demo hosted by Openshift
-the demo website for the app is here: http://csci4140-asg1-csci4140-asg1.7e14.starter-us-west-2.openshiftapps.com/
+the demo website for the app is here:

+http://csci4140-asg1-csci4140-asg1.7e14.starter-us-west-2.openshiftapps.com/

+The hosting server is not very stable, so whenever you have **Application is not available** you should refresh and send the form request again.
+It will eventually success.
 ## Prerequisite
 Python 2.7
 ## Starter